ClipMouse/LHL-Final-Project-SQL-Feb13/cleaning_data.md

 -- This returned all the cities with value "(not set)" and "not available in demo dataset"

+-- Wildcard % allows for any string regardless of capitalization

+Search for a term with even greater flexibility:

+SELECT * FROM all_sessions

+WHERE v2_product_name ILIKE '%Google%'

+-- this returned all products spelled "Google" or "google" or any other combination of upper and lower case letters

 To filter out duplicates: